 \subsection{The quantum relational $N$-body system}

-The purpose of this section is to construct a quantum toy model universe that implements the relational first principles of PSD.
-These principles state that there is no absolute notion of scale or duration.
-In the classical framework, this leads to the postulate that the universe is described by a pure (i.e. unparametrized) curve on shape space.
-Such equations of state reproduce the objective predictions of a class of solutions to the standard (Newtonian or generally relativistic) representations, whenever scale and duration are finite.
+The purpose of this section is to construct a quantum model of an $N$-body universe that implements the relational first principles of PSD, which state that there is no absolute notion of scale or duration.
+In the classical framework, this leads to the postulate that the universe is described by a pure (i.e., unparametrized) curve in shape space, whereby the equations of state of this curve, remarkably enough, reproduce the objective predictions of a class of solutions to the standard (Newtonian or Einsteinian) representations, whenever scale and duration are finite.
 They typically take the form

-where $q^a$ describes the point on shape space, $\phi_A$ the direction of the curve (coordinates of the unit tangent bundle) and $\kappa$ is related to the extrinsic curvature of the curve on shape space.
-This equation of state describes how the geometric data of the curve changes as one moves along the curve on shape space.
-There is no reference to scale or to any time-parametrization of the curve; the description is purely in terms of the geometry of the curve on shape space.
-This means that any notion of scale or duration has to be deduced from physical clocks and rods that exist within the pure curve on shape space; once this is done, one recovers the standard description of the system.
-We now want to perform the analogous purging of scale and duration in quantum systems.
+where $q^a$ describes the point in shape space, $\phi_A$ the direction of the curve (coordinates of the unit tangent bundle) and $\kappa$ is related to the extrinsic curvature of the curve in shape space.
+This equation of state describes how the geometric data of the curve changes as one moves along the curve.
+Crucially, there is no reference to scale or to any time-parametrization of the curve; the description is solely in terms of the geometry of the curve in shape space.
+Thus, any notion of scale or duration must be deduced from physical rods and clocks that exist within the pure curve in shape space; once this is done, the standard description of the system is recovered.
+We shall next perform the analogous purging of scale and duration in quantum systems.

-The description of a closed quantum universe does not allow for external measurement, because all measurements are interactions between physical subsystems within the universe.
-It is thus necessary to include a law that replaces the measurement axiom of quantum mechanics.
-The probably simplest way to do this, is considering a system on shape space.
-We use local coordinates $q^a$ to describe shape space and consider a dimensionless kinematic metric $g_{ab}(q)$ on shape space.
-We assume a simple (standard) Hamiltonian of the form
+Let us first make a simple, yet key observation: the description of a closed quantum universe does not allow for any external measurement, because all measurements are interactions between physical subsystems within the universe.
+It is thus necessary to include a law that replaces the measurement axiom of standard QM.
+Because of its intrinsically relational nature, shape space is a natural arena to achieve this.
+We will use local coordinates $q^a$ to describe shape space and consider a dimensionless kinematic metric $g_{ab}(q)$ therein.
+For the sake of definiteness, we shall assume a simple (standard) Hamiltonian of the form